muc111/OTRv4Plus/README.md

 Expected: `test result: ok.
 30 passed; 0 failed` (17 existing + 15 hybrid PQC SMP tests).
 The two that matter most are `test_vectors::tests::ed448_rfc8032_vectors_byte_exact` (Rust Ed448 against RFC 8032) and `key_handles::tests::x448_rfc7748_known_answer` (Rust X448 against RFC 7748 §5.2).

 What these tests do and do not tell you: a pass confirms the **primitives** (Ed448, X448) match their published RFC vectors byte-for-byte, so the low-level math is implemented correctly.
-It does **not** certify the surrounding protocol — the DAKE wiring and the hybrid SMP construction are unreviewed, and no test here can establish that they are secure.
+It does **not** certify the surrounding protocol: the DAKE wiring and the hybrid SMP construction are unreviewed, and no test here can establish that they are secure.
 Treat a green run as "the building blocks are correct," not "the system is safe."

 ### 4. Run it